 Deploy Drupal 9

-master branch.
-That will cause Platform.sh to build your code, producing a read-only file system image of your application, and then deploy it into a running cluster of containers.
+git push to Platform.sh to your production branch.
+Platform.sh then builds your code, producing a read-only image of your application, and deploys it into a running cluster of containers.

-You can view the process from the Management Console; when it is done, click the URL shown in the Console to see your site.
+You can view the process in the console or, if you aren't using a source integration, in your terminal after pushing.
+When the process is done, click the URL to see your site.

 If you set up an integration to a repository that contained many pull requests with the

-Once the installer is complete you will be presented with your new site.
+Once the installer is complete you are presented with your new site.

-If you are moving an existing site to Platform.sh, then in addition to code you will also need to migrate your data.
-That means your database (generally MySQL/MariaDB, although PostgreSQL is also available) and your files.
+If you are moving an existing site to Platform.sh, then in addition to code you also need to migrate your data.
+That means your database and your files.

 - If you’re using a database cache backend then you can and should exclude all